About SMC Nursing Admissions

 Start studying today!

-Prior to admission, all students who have submitted an application must also pass a diagnostic assessment test (basic math, English, reading, and science) in addition to meeting the requirements stated below.
+Prior to admission, all students who have submitted an application must also pass a diagnostic assessment test (basic math, English, reading, and science).

 Once you receive written notice that you have met the minimum requirements for application, you will be invited to take the National League for Nursing-Pre Admission Exam RN (NLN-PAX RN).